Saturation of Zeldovich Stretch-Twist-Fold Map Dynamos: Acknowledgments

 \section{Acknowledgments}

 AS thanks IUCAA for hospitality during his visits there under the Visiting Student Programme.
 PB acknowledges support from CSIR.
 We acknowledge the use of the high performance computing facility at IUCAA.
+We thank two referees for useful comments which has led to many improvements in the paper and Prof.~A.~D.~Gangal for sharing his thoughts on the Fourier analysis of fractals.